internet4000/radio4000/README.md

 If your icon is called `hello-world.svg` you can add `class="icon-hello-world"` to an element to use it.

-## Building native apps

-Run `npm run build-app`, make some coffee and then check the `dist-electron` folder.

 ## Backend

 We use Firebase as our database and API.
 It's connected through Ember Data and [Emberfire](https://github.com/firebase/emberfire).